“Sleep is the golden chain that ties health and our bodies together.”

 Some of you reading this article will look at that list and feel overwhelmed.
 Lifestyle changes are hard!
 You don’t have to tackle this list all at once.
 You can take it in baby steps.
 Choose one of the tips that feels easiest to implement, and begin there.
 Do that for a few weeks, and see what difference it makes in the quality of your sleep.
 When that becomes an easy part of your routine, add another layer of sleep support.
 And remember, it’s not about perfection.
 If you stay up late one night, or give into a cup of coffee during the day, you aren’t a failure.
 It’s what you do most of the time that makes a difference.

 For those of you reading this article who are already doing all of these things and still struggling with sleep, that can feel incredibly frustrating!
 Sometimes sleep troubles have root causes beyond these basics.
 Hormone imbalances have a big impact on sleep, especially the thyroid and perimenopause/menopause.
 Also, pain can keep people awake.
 So can anxiety.
 I’ve written a second article to help you!
 It covers these sleep obstacles and more.
-I also talk about sleep trackers, sleep supplements, and a special from of therapy that’s more effective than sleeping pills in resolving insomnia: Advanced Sleep Troubleshooting.
+I also talk about sleep trackers, sleep supplements, and a special form of therapy that’s more effective than sleeping pills in resolving insomnia: Advanced Sleep Troubleshooting.